Take a trip down memory lane with us. Re-discover stories and reflections that we've captured over the last years.

 What is to be done?

-Over the past few months, Greta Thunberg has dominated headlines with her frank and uncompromising call for action over the climate emergency.
+Throughout 2019, Greta Thunberg has dominated headlines with her frank and uncompromising call for action over the climate emergency.
 Her message, “our house is burning” is a reminder that none of us can stand still.
-As she put it in a recent speech, “We must change almost everything in our current societies […] the bigger your carbon footprint is, the bigger your moral duty.
+As she put it at that time in a speech, “We must change almost everything in our current societies […] the bigger your carbon footprint is, the bigger your moral duty.
 The bigger your platform, the bigger your responsibility”.

 This was not just a media soundbite.
 It was an imperative targeted directly at policy makers, including urban practitioners.
 Just as individual citizens must alter their behaviours, so cities must take the initiative.
 This cannot mean simply mean respecting SDGs and the programmes highlighted by the commission.
 It will also require the spontaneous adoption of innovative sustainable policies.

 URBACT is filled with examples of cities that have gone above and beyond the criteria identified in the reflection paper.
-The BioCanteens transfer network is one such example.
+The BioCanteens#2 Transfer Network is one such example.
 By implementing new sorting line processes and encouraging locally sourced, organic food, the network has enabled schools to find alternatives to industrial food production.
 For some participants this has resulted in a reduction in food waste by 80%, with no additional cost to municipalities.
-Another case is BeePathNet, a network designed to tackle damage to biodiversity by encouraging bee keeping.
+Another case is BeePathNet Reloaded, a network designed to tackle damage to biodiversity by encouraging bee keeping.
 As numbers dwindle across the world, Ljubljana (SI) is now home to 180 million bees thanks to this initiative.

 The Commission correctly emphasises the role technology can play in facilitating sustainable policy.
 Digital tools, though, are never just a quick fix and cannot be used as a substitute for community organisation.
 Cities like Tallinn (EE) provide good models of what the balance should look like.
 Since 1991 the municipality has been organising a highly successful annual Spring Clean Up Campaign.
 Using a combination of TV, posters, social media, they have been able to synchronise a mass ‘tidy-up’ across districts, tackling the accumulation of waste across the urban area as a whole.
 A more tech-savvy initiative of a similar vein is the multimedia platform Tropa Verde Santiago.
 By rewarding ecologically conscious citizen behaviour with vouchers that can be exchanged for real-life rewards, the city has successfully galvanised a new culture of recycling.